kuutsav/leetcode-compensation/README.md

 A tool that helps you find **Software Engineer Salary in India** by:

 - Fetching compensation data from Leetcode forums.
-- Updating bi-weekly through GitHub action PRs.
+- Updating regularly through GitHub action PRs.
 - Using LLMs for parsing and sanitizing structured data from posts, followed by aggregation.

 ## Getting Started